-Atmospheric blocking in an aquaplanet and the impact of orography
+Atmospheric Blocking in an Aquaplanet and the Impact of Orography

-Veeshan Narinesingh, James F. Booth, Spencer K. Clark, and Yi Ming

-Department of Physics, City University of New York - The Graduate Center, New York, New York 10016, USA Department of Earth and Atmospheric Sciences and NOAA-CESSRST, City University of New York -

-City College, New York, New York 10031, USA

-Program in Atmospheric and Oceanic Sciences, Princeton University, Princeton, New Jersey 08544, USA Atmospheric Physics Division, NOAA Geophysical Fluid Dynamics Laboratory, Princeton, New Jersey 08540, USA

-Correspondence: Veeshan Narinesingh (veenarinesingh@gmail.com)
+- 2 Veeshan Narinesingh^{1,2}, James F. Booth^{1,2}, Spencer K. Clark3, Yi Ming4 - $3 \qquad ^{1} Department of Physics, City University of New York The Graduate Center, New York, New York, 10016, United States of Physics of New York, New Yo$ - 4 America - 5 2Department of Earth and Atmospheric Sciences and NOAA-CESSRST, City University of New York City College, New - York, New York, 10031, United States of America - 7 3Program in Atmospheric and Oceanic Sciences, Princeton University, Princeton, New Jersey, 08544, United States of - 8 America - 9 4 Atmospheric Physics Division, NOAA Geophysical Fluid Dynamics Laboratory, Princeton, New Jersey, 08540, United - 10 States of America - 11 Correspondence to: Veeshan Narinesingh (veenarinesingh@gmail.com)

-Received: 7 January 2020 - Discussion started: 16 January 2020 Revised: 4 June 2020 - Accepted: 19 June 2020 - Published: 8 July 2020

 Abstract.

 Many fundamental questions remain about the roles and effects of stationary forcing on atmospheric blocking.
-As such, this work utilizes an idealized moist general circulation model (GCM) to investigate atmospheric blocking in terms of dynamics, geographical location, and duration.
+As such, this work utilizes an idealized moist GCM to investigate atmospheric blocking in terms of dynamics, geographical location, and duration.
 The model is first configured as an aquaplanet, then orography is added in separate integrations.
-Block-centered composites of wave activity fluxes and height show that blocks in the aquaplanet undergo a realistic dynamical evolution when compared to reanalysis.
-Blocks in the aquaplanet are also found to have similar life cycles to blocks in model integrations with orography.
+Blockcentered composites of wave activity fluxes and height show that blocks in the aquaplanet undergo a realistic dynamical evolution when compared to reanalysis.
+Blocks in the aquaplanet are also found to have similar lifecycles to blocks in model integrations with orography.
 These results affirm the usefulness of both zonally symmetric and asymmetric idealized model configurations for studying blocking.
 Adding orography to the model leads to an increase in blocking.
-This mirrors what is observed when comparing the Northern Hemisphere (NH) and Southern Hemisphere (SH), where the NH contains more orography and thus more blocking.
-As the prescribed mountain height increases, so do the magnitude and size of climatological stationary waves, resulting in more blocking overall.
-Increases in blocking, however, are not spatially uniform.
-Orography is found to induce regions of enhanced block frequency just upstream of mountains, near high pressure anomalies in the stationary waves, which is poleward of climatological minima in upper-level zonal wind, while block frequency minima and jet maxima occur eastward of the wave trough.
+This mirrors what is observed when comparing the northern (NH) and southern hemispheres (SH) of Earth, where the NH contains more orography, and thus more blocking.
+As the prescribed mountain height is increased, so does the magnitude and size of climatological stationary waves, resulting in more blocking overall.
+Increases in blocking however, are not spatially uniform.
+Orography is found to induce regions of enhanced block frequency just upstream of mountains, near high pressure anomalies in the stationary waves which is poleward of climatological minima in upper level zonal wind.
+While block frequency minima and jet maxima occur eastward of the wave trough.
 This result matches what is observed near the Rocky Mountains.
-Finally, an analysis of block duration suggests blocks generated near stationary wave maxima last slightly longer than blocks that form far from or without orography.
-Overall, the results of this work help to explain some of the observed similarities and differences in blocking between the NH and SH and emphasize the importance of general circulation features in setting where blocks most frequently occur.
+Finally, an analysis of block duration suggests blocks generated near stationary wave maxima last slightly longer than blocks that form far from, or without orography.
+Overall, the results of this work help to explain some of the observed similarities and differences in blocking between the NH and SH of Earth and emphasizes the importance of general circulation features in setting where blocks most frequently occur.